peerkristijan-tuta/design-pattern-demo/README.md

-Kindly consult the class diagram for a visualization on the design patterns in this program.
+Kindly consult the class diagram for a visualization of the design patterns in this program.

 1. Execution instructions